Updated March 2019

-We’ve all heard of fiber and the fact that it’s something you should include in your dog’s diet.
+We’ve all heard of fibre and the fact that it’s something you should include in your dog’s diet.

 But what is exactly is it?
-And why should you endeavour to ensure your dog is eating some fiber as part of a healthy, balanced diet?
+And why should you endeavour to ensure your dog is eating some fibre as part of a healthy, balanced diet?

-Fiber is a type of carbohydrate that your dog’s body cannot break down.
-Whereas other carbohydrates are broken down into sugar molecules, dogs lack the digestive enzymes required to break fiber down.
+Fibre is a type of carbohydrate that your dog’s body cannot break down.
+Whereas other carbohydrates are broken down into sugar molecules, dogs lack the digestive enzymes required to break fibre down.
 This means any fiber you dog consumes passes through their body undigested.

-It can also be classified as dietary fiber – that is, fiber found naturally in foods – or functional fiber – fiber that’s extracted from whole food subsequently added to processed food.
+It can also be classified as dietary fibre – that is, fibre found naturally in foods – or functional fibre – fibre that’s extracted from whole food subsequently added to processed food.

-However the most common way that fiber is classified is by its solubility in water – that is whether or not it dissolves in water.
-This post will focus on fiber with regards to solubility.
+However the most common way that fibre is classified is by its solubility in water – that is whether or not it dissolves in water.
+This post will focus on fibre with regards to solubility.

-Soluble fiber can dissolve in water – it mixes with water in the gut to form a gel-like substance.
-It is known to promote the growth of ‘good’ bacteria within the gut and digestive tract and it can reduce spikes in blood sugar levels.
-Certain microbes found in the large intestine are able to break down fiber to a varying degree.
+Certain microbes found in the large intestine are able to break down fibre to a varying degree.
 This bacterial fermentation produces fatty acids that act as an important energy source for the epithelial cells lining your dogs gastrointestinal tract.

-Sources of soluble fiber to consider including in your dog’s diet include:
+Sources of soluble fibre to consider including in your dog’s diet include:

-As the name suggests, insoluble fiber is the opposite of soluble fiber – it does not dissolve in water.
-Instead, insoluble fiber passes through the digestive system pretty much intact.
-Its main function is to act as a bulking agent and regulate transit time to allow sufficient absorption of nutrients but not cause constipation.
+As the name suggests, insoluble fibre is the opposite of soluble fibre – it does not dissolve in water.
+Instead, insoluble fibre passes through the digestive system pretty much intact.
+Its main function is to help push food through the intestinal tract to allow sufficient absorption of nutrients but not cause constipation.

-Sources of insoluble fiber to consider including in your dog’s diet include:
+Sources of insoluble fibre to consider including in your dog’s diet include: